lina2761991/Introduction-to-computer-science-cs50/README.md

 • This data structure is commonly implemented in one of two ways: as an array or as a linked list.  <br/>
 side effects might be ignoring the first elements got in (like emails) <br/>
 the functions are push and pop <br/>
+python list can be used as a stack <br/>
+in python its better to use collection.deque for dynamic arrays

 ### Queue(FIFO) <br/>